emmacunningham/ga_sample_lesson/fewd_slides/Week_01_Basics/02_css_basics/slides.md

 Reasons an image may not load:

 *	There was a connection error, the browser didn't download the image.

-*	The file was not found, perhaps because the image got moved elsewhere and the page wasn't updated yet to reflect the change.

 *	The user is running a text-based browser such as an older phone with a WAP-style browser, or a non-graphical browser like lynx.